quic/ai-engine-direct-helper/README.md

 • Easier for developing apps. <br>
 • Faster for testing models. <br>

 Using the Python extensions with ARM64 Python will make it easier for developers to build GUI app for Windows on Snapdragon(WoS) platforms.
-Python 3.11.5 ARM64 version has support for following modules: PyQt6, OpenCV, Numpy, PyTorch*, Torchvision*, ONNX*.
+Python 3.12.6 ARM64 version has support for following modules: PyQt6, OpenCV, Numpy, PyTorch*, Torchvision*, ONNX*, ONNX Runtime*.
 Developers can design apps that benefit from rich Python ecosystem. <br>

 **PyTorch, Torchvision, ONNX, ONNX Runtime: need to compile from source code.*
-**Also support x64 Python.*
+**Also support using x64 Python to run QNN mode on WoS HTP.*

 ## Components
 There're two ways to use QAI AppBuilder: